 If you see your papaya dropping fruit, you’ll want to know why.
 The causes of papaya fruit drop are many and varied.
 These are the most common reasons for fruit drop on papaya trees.

 Natural fruit drop in papaya.
 If papaya fruit is falling off when it is small, about the size of golf balls, the fruit drop is probably natural.
 A female papaya plant naturally drops fruit from flowers that were not pollinated.
-It is a natural process since an unpollinated flower fails to develop into a fruit.
+It is a natural process since an unpollinated flower fails to develop into fruit.

 Water issues.
 Some of the causes of papaya fruit drop involve cultural care.
 Papaya trees like water—but not too much.
 Give these tropical plants too little and the water stress can cause fruit drop in papaya.
 On the other hand, if papaya trees get too much water, you’ll see your papaya dropping fruit as well.
 If the growing area is flooded, that explains why your papaya fruit is falling off.
 Keep the soil constantly moist but not wet.